avpnusr/torprivoxy/README.md

 ===

 This repository has multi architecture support and is regularly updated.
-Container is built for amd64, arm and arm64.
+Container is built for amd64, arm64, armv7 and armv6.

-The container is available with alpine base image **avpnusr/torprivoxy:latest**
+The container is available with alpine base image **ghcr.io/avpnusr/torprivoxy:latest**
-The container is also available with debian base image **avpnusr/torprivoxy:latest-debian**
+The container is also available with debian base image **ghcr.io/avpnusr/torprivoxy:latest-debian**

 **Important:** Got rid of the old alpine version 3.12 - this could require action, if you use armhf architecture (Raspberry Pi i.e.) with older versions of docker.
 Please find information about this in the [alpine wiki](https://wiki.alpinelinux.org/wiki/Release_Notes_for_Alpine_3.13.0#time64_requirements)